jenkinsci/pipeline-plugin/cps-global-lib/README.md

 The directory structure of the shared library repository is as follows:

     (root)
      +- src                     # groovy source files
-         +- org
+     |   +- org
-             +- foo
+     |       +- foo
-                 +- Bar.groovy  # for org.foo.Bar class
+     |           +- Bar.groovy  # for org.foo.Bar class
+     +- vars
+         +- foo.groovy          # for global 'foo' variable/function
+         +- foo.txt             # help for 'foo' variable/function

 The `src` directory should look like standard Java source directory structure.
 This directory is added to the classpath when executing workflows.

+The `vars` directory hosts scripts that define global variables accessible from workflow scripts.

-The groovy source files in this directory get the same sandbox / CPS transformation just like your workflow scripts.
+The groovy source files in these directories get the same sandbox / CPS transformation just like your workflow scripts.

-Directories other than "src" is reserved for future enhancements.
+Other directories under the root are reserved for future enhancements.

 ### Accessing repository